-Retirement plan assets are a great way to support the work at John Brown University because they not only help support the mission, but they also can provide tax relief for your loved ones.
+Retirement plan assets are a great way to support the work at John Brown University because they not only help support our mission, but they also can provide tax relief for your loved ones.

-Money in an employee retirement plan, IRA or tax-sheltered annuity may be subject to federal and state estate taxes.
-In addition, each of these plans contains income that has yet to be taxed.
-When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax in addition to applicable state income taxes.
+Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
+When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

 Fund a testamentary charitable remainder trust.
 When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support John Brown University.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
-When retirement plan assets pass to your heirs, they can be subject to federal income and estate taxes.
-This combined income and estate tax burden can be substantial, greatly reducing the value of the intended gift.
+When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
+This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

-Legal Name: John Brown University
+Legal name: John Brown University

 Address: 2000 W. University St., Siloam Springs, AR 72761

-Federal Tax ID Number: 71-0239576
+Federal tax ID number: 71-0239576

 Take advantage of this tax-smart gift opportunity.
-Download our FREE guide Make the Most of Your Retirement Plan Assets: Avoid Double Taxation and Support Our Work.View My Guide
+Download our FREE guide Make the Most of Your Retirement Plan Assets: Avoid Taxation and Support Our Work.